nicoboss/nsz/README.md

 ### Put dumped prod.keys to %userprofile%/.switch, install python, execute "pip install nsz" and use "nsz" like every other cmd command.
 or just use the windows portable build.<br/>

+Python 3.6 or later is required.
+Python 3.8 and later requires Buildtools for Visual Studio 2019 from https://visualstudio.microsoft.com/de/downloads/ on Windows.

 To manually install dependencies use:<br/>
 pip install -r requirements.txt